 Mantras, affirmations, and breath work are great tools for staying present, interrupting negative thought patterns, and getting grounded.
 Crystals can also be used as supportive talismans, check out this blog that goes into different crystal properties.

 Here’s a personal essay by Founder Vanessa Cuccia on how she used Chakrubs to increase sensation and heal vaginal numbness.
-Visit our Blog for more guidance and check out our Resources pages for experts you can work with to help you heal from sexual and other traumas.
+Check out our Resources pages for experts you can work with to help you heal from sexual and other traumas.

 Joining communities that center survivors and do prevention work can be another way to find support and heal.
 Whether you seek to address this issue as it relates to capitalism and financial empowerment, sexual liberation, anti-racism, or gender inequality, you will find organizations and individuals who are doing this work.